 Genevieve speaking to group of women at Gail's Harley-Davidson in Missouri.
 Nearly 80 women were in the audience.

 Genevieve being introduced as part of the "Retailing to Today's Female Motorcycle Customer" panel at Kawasaki's dealer show in 2010.

 Before Online Publishing

-Before turning her editorial eye to internet publishing in 2005, as mentioned earlier, Genevieve served as the editor of Woman Rider, a national, all-brands motorcycle magazine she founded in 2001.
+Before turning her editorial eye to internet publishing in 2005, as mentioned earlier, Genevieve served as editor of Woman Rider, a national all-brands motorcycle magazine she founded in 2001.
 Woman Rider, which published quarterly from 2000 to 2004, won a gold and silver award from the Minnesota Magazine Publishers Association.
-Prior to that, Genevieve had been an editor at Asphalt Angels, a small national women's motorcycle magazine launched in 1985 that was the predecessor to Woman Rider.
+Prior to that, Genevieve was editor at Asphalt Angels, a small national women's motorcycle magazine that launched in 1985 that was the predecessor to Woman Rider.

-A little-known fact about Genevieve: She was the first female reporter to ride a motorcycle on television and the first woman to report about the motorcycling lifestyle on television.
+A little-known fact about Genevieve: She is the first female reporter to ride a motorcycle on television and the first woman to report about the motorcycling lifestyle on television.
 Both milestones occurred while she was working for the Speedvision cable network (later Speed Channel, then later Fox Sports Net) from 1997–2003 on the show "Bike Week."
-She also rode around on an ATV while reporting for "ATV Magazine Television," a show that aired on the Outdoor Life Network from 2002–2005.
+She also rode around on an ATV while reporting for "ATV Magazine Television," a show that aired on the Outdoor Life Network (now Verses Channel) from 2002–2005.

 Genevieve on location in Phoenix while reporting on Arizona Bike Week for Speedvision Cable Network.